akosek/TV-app/README.md

 # TV-app

-React Native app fort SmartTV
+React Native app for SmartTV

 You can test this TV app on tvOS or AndroidTV.
-In ordet to do so, please make sure you have both xCode and Android Studio installed.
+In order to do so, please make sure you have both Xcode and Android Studio installed.

 # For tvOs run in Terminal: